run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 ## Preparations

 === "Connected"
-    No preperation required.
+    No preparation required.

 === "Airgapped"
     * Ask for a tar file `runai-air-gapped-<new-version>.tar` from Run:ai customer support.
-The file contains the new version you want to upgrade to. `new-version` is the updated version of the Run:ai backend.
+The file contains the new version you want to upgrade to. `new-version` is the updated version of the Run:ai control plane.
     * Prepare the installation artifact as described [here](../preparations/#prepare-installation-artifacts) (untar the file and run the script to upload it to the local container registry).